encode/starlette/docs/deprecation.md

 ```

 The deprecation of a feature will be documented in the release notes, and the user will be warned about it.

+Also, in the above example, on version 2.0.0, the `potato` function will be removed from the codebase.